electricimp/LIS3MDL/README.md

 The sensor supports I²C and SPI interfaces.
 This library currently only supports the I²C interface.

+To add this library to your project, add #require "LIS3MDL.class.nut:2.0.0" to the top of your device code

 ## Examples and Hardware

 For an example of this hardware integrated in a reference design, see the [Nora overview](https://electricimp.com/docs/hardware/resources/reference-designs/nora/).